alansdsantos/PluginMysqlGOLang/README.md

 The idea of this plugin is provide a facade for who is moving files (blobs, varbinary) from mysql ot other storage (like s3, or other).
 You can see how it works in the next steps.
 This was based on Amazon Linux 2.
 Remembering change the password, here is just an example.

+[Remembering that we are not responsible for any issue that can happening when using this scripts, you are the responsible for all issues that can happening by any bad utilization of this script, and any running withou understanding of the entire context.]

 Setup
 ---
 - **Clone Source**